 Illnesses can change your perspective and priorities, and I’ve learned many life lessons from cancer after seeing people I love battle the terrible disease.
 I learned so much from my dad, which I am always going to carry with me.
 If you follow me on Instagram, you’ve been introduced to Buster and my little man is also a cancer survivor.
 Their experiences have forever changed the trajectory of my life and taught that there are a lot of things we simply can’t control, so we must seize the things we can!
 Here is a Photo Friday picture of my cutie:

 I write books for two reasons: other than my fam jam, there’s nothing I love more than writing, and both reading and writing have always been escapes for me.
 Sometimes you need to lose yourself in reading or weaving a story for a break from real life.
 It doesn’t mean you don’t care, it means you need to fill your cup.
 Creating compelling characters like Brooklyn and Trevor with a storyline readers can immerse themselves in is a joy.
-I can’t wait to bring Twist of Fate to you, but until then, here are some of my life lessons that inspired me to write their story (and all my other works in progress).
+I can’t wait to bring Sweet Redemption to you, but until then, here are some of my life lessons that inspired me to write their story (and all my other works in progress).

 Life lessons from cancer